Emergency services

 If you travel by boat to or near Saudi Arabia despite the risks:

 It's very hot in Saudi Arabia.
-June to August are the hottest months of the year.
-The temperature can be over 50°C.
+June to August are the hottest months of the year, and the temperature can reach over 50°C. Consume adequate liquids and avoid extended periods in direct sunlight during summer.

 Sandstorms and dust storms are common.